-Richard started his career at Duncan Lawrie, where he managed a successful small companies fund.
-He subsequently joined Close Brothers to manage a smaller companies investment trust before moving to Octopus Investments Limited to head up the AIM team in 2004.
-He is involved in the management of AIM portfolios, AIM VCTs and the FP Octopus UK MicroCap Growth Fund.
+Richard started his career in 1995 at Duncan Lawrie, where he managed a successful small companies fund.
+He subsequently joined Close Brothers to manage a smaller companies investment trust before moving to Octopus Investments Limited to head up the Quoted Companies team in 2004.
+He is involved in the management of AIM portfolios, AIM VCTs and the FP Octopus UK MicroCap Growth Fund and the FP Octopus UK Multi Cap Income Fund.